Lytham Road, Manchester, Lancashire M14 6PL

 Aiming High Together

-At Birchfields, we deliver a broad and balanced curriculum through project based learning.
+At Birchfields, we deliver a broad and balanced curriculum through project based learning and discrete subjects.
 All our projects involve a range of cross-curricular activities including exciting educational experiences both inside and outside school.
-As part of our Cornerstones curriculum, teaching and learning follows the four stages of Engage, Develop, Innovate and Express.
+We adapt the Cornerstones curriculum - our teaching and learning follows the four stages of Engage, Develop, Innovate and Express.

 Click on the pencils below to access the current National Curriculum document.